NYUAppSec/appsec_hw4/README.md

 Part 1 is worth 10 points:

 * 5 points for at least one signed git commit
-* 5 points for using GitHub actions to confirm the Android code compiles
+* 5 points for using GitHub actions to confirm the Android code can compile

 Part 2 is worth 20 points: